Contents

 Ways Employee Scheduler Can be Used

 There are two ways Employee Scheduler can be used.
 Employee Scheduler can be used to automatically schedule employees or to manually schedule employees.
-Employee Scheduler can handle the automatic scheduling of most situations.
-For situations it cannot optimally automatically schedule, manual scheduling can be used to tweak the schedule.
+Employee Scheduler can handle the automatic scheduling of most employee scheduling situations.
+For situations Employee Scheduler cannot optimally automatically schedule, manual scheduling can be used to tweak the schedule.

 Entering Data